 In the following template configuration example, the text might wrap to multiple lines, but each ProxyPass statement must be on a single line in the Apache configuration.

-Also take care to use the appropriate port for the url and its protocol being proxied.
-In this example requests to Tomcat over ajp use port 8009 while websocket communication uses http port 8080.
-The specific ports used may vary depending on your Tomcat configuration if modified from the default.
+Also take care to use the appropriate port for the URL and its protocol being proxied.
+In this example, requests to Tomcat over AJP use port 8009, while websocket communication uses HTTP port 8080.
+The specific ports used might vary depending on your Tomcat configuration, if modified from the default.